 INTERMENTS PER INDIVIDUAL REGULAR LOT

-When a lot is held jointly, authorization for interment will be granted to either the owner or the heirs.
+When a lot is held jointly, authorization for interment will be granted to either the owner or the legal heirs of the deceased.
 An agreement may be made between common owners regarding the right of burial, but the Cemetery District will not undertake to enforce such an agreement.

 A lot is intended as a family burial place of the purchaser.
 The family may permit the interment in a lot a non-member of the family, but an heir cannot permit an internment of a non-family member except by unanimous consent of all owners.